Subspace Learning From Bits: Introduction

 The rest of this paper is organized as follows.
-Section~\ref{formulation} describes the sensing framework and formulates the subspace estimation problem using one-bit measurements.
-Section~\ref{performance} presents the performance guarantees of the proposed scheme.
-Section~\ref{convex} briefly discussed an alternative recovery algorithm based on convex optimization that is amenable to other covariance structures.
-Section~\ref{online} presents an online algorithm to track the low-rank principal subspace with sequential bit measurements.
+Section~\ref{formulation} describes the proposed 1-bit sampling framework and formulates the principal subspace estimation problem.
+Section~\ref{performance} presents the proposed spectral estimators and their performance guarantees.
+Section~\ref{online} presents an online algorithm to track the low-dimensional principal subspace with sequential bit measurements.
 Numerical examples are given in Section~\ref{numerical}.
 Finally, we conclude in Section~\ref{conclusion} and outline some future directions.
+Additional proofs are provided in the appendix.